High Blood Pressure Emergencies in Children

 During a suspected hypertensive emergency, doctors use an oscillometer to measure blood pressure rather than using a stethoscope.
 The oscillometer records blood pressure automatically and quickly, which helps with the measuring that is needed (every 2 to 3 minutes).
 Blood pressure is measured again using a sphygmomanometer and a stethoscope to confirm the measurement.
 When possible, doctors do intra-arterial blood pressure monitoring, which involves putting a small plastic tube inside an artery and connecting it to a pressure monitor.
 These arterial pressure monitors measure blood pressure continuously and are also more accurate than other devices.

-Doctors take a medical history, which includes questions about the child's current symptoms, any disorders the child has, and any drugs the child takes.
+Doctors take a medical history, which includes questions about the child's current symptoms, any disorders the child has, and any medications the child takes.

 A thorough physical examination and standard blood and urine tests are done.